Around Rushay

 Fruits of the Earth: brilliant health food shop, food shop, wine shop and everything-you-could-want shop, really.
 Small but perfectly formed, just a few yards up Victoria Grove, off West St.

-Morrish & Banham is a wine shop and small bar under the wing of the Electric Palace cinema on South St. Quite new, and very well-stocked.
+Selected Grapes is a wine shop and small bar behind the police station.
+Quite new, and very well-stocked.

 Mercato Italiano is a Bridport hot-spot, run by Ilaria, who set up this cafe-cum-deli in the Dreadnought Trading estate.
 She has a wide range of cheese, salame, olives and pasta imported directly from Italy.